ajfisher/jsiot-explorer/2_info_radiator/weather/README.md

 # Weather forecast light

+THIS VERSION IS CURRENTLY BROKEN BECAUSE BOM HAVE CHANGED THEIR DATA FORMATS

 This example shows you how to get weather data from a service and present the forecast temperature as a light ranging from red (hot) to green (nice) to blue (chilly).